BlackOpsOne/Cheating-PSA/pages/bo1/Stealth-Cheating.md

 > This can be detected if the game is being streamed live.
 However if the game is played offline, combined with no printing, this is impossible to detect.

 ## Stealth Patching - Game Mod
-This refers to the use of Game Mod, and using a custom `.ff` file in the form of a map patch, but with `_override.ff` at the end of the file instead of just `_patch.ff`.
+This refers to the use of Game Mod combined with a custom fastfile in the form of a map patch, but with the suffix `_override.ff` in the file name, instead of just `_patch.ff`.

 > [!TIP]
 > This can be detected by watching how a player launches the game.
 It must be via the game's executable file.